RALLY SPEARHEADS FEDERAL FUNDING THROUGH THE DEPARTMENT OF DEFENSE CONGRESSIONALLY DIRECTED MEDICAL RESEARCH PROGRAM

 In 2016, Dean, along with The Nicholas Conor Institute (TNCI) and others in the childhood cancer community, advocated to the DoD subcommittee members of Congress to include cancers that affect AYAs and children within the DoD’s medical research budget.
 Rally and TNCI held a briefing in D.C. and organized a nationwide call-in campaign with the help of The Truth 365.
 As a result, the House, the Senate and ultimately the President approved of the DoD FY2017 budget, which includes report language for AYAs and pediatrics in the $60M Peer-Review Cancer Program.
 This is the first time that AYAs and all pediatric cancers have been included in the DoD CDMRP budget.

-Currently, we are collecting signatures in support of our FY2018 DoD CDMRP request.
-Congressman Michael McCaul (R-TX), Congressman Scott Peters (D-CA) and Congressman Matt Gaetz (R-FL) have submitted the appropriations request for FY2018.
+Currently, we are collecting signatures in support of our FY2020 DoD CDMRP request for a $30 million dollar stand alone program for cancers in children and AYAs.
+Congressman Scott Peters (D-CA), Congressman Michael McCaul (R-TX), Congressman William Keating (D-MA) and Congressman Matt Gaetz (R-FL) have submitted the appropriations request for FY2018.
 Join them in addition to 220 organizations, 550 individual patient advocates, and 50 researchers and oncologists from all across the country and sign the letter of support.

 Rally Advisory Board Member Isakson Applauds Approval of First Gene Therapy Treatment in U.S.